Merchant Center allows you to list your products for free on Google properties, including Google Search, the Shopping tab, and Google Images.

 item_group_idattribute to submit each of your variants by pattern.

-material: Indicate the primary materials used in the main part of your product, as shoppers often search for products by material (“leather jackets”).
+material: Indicate the primary materials used in the main part of your product, as customers often search for products by material (“leather jackets”).

 Submit high-quality images

-image_link: Submit URLs to high-resolution product images to improve your chances of capturing shopper attention.
+image_link: Submit URLs to high-resolution product images to improve your chances of capturing customer attention.
 We recommend removing any UTM sizing parameters and submitting images that are at least 650x850 pixels.

-additional_image_link: Provide up to 10 additional images per product to help shoppers see different views of your product.
+additional_image_link: Provide up to 10 additional images per product to help customers see different views of your product.

 Define demographic attributes